-Box 9 If you don't have a bank or building society account
+Box 9 If you do not have a bank or building society account

-Only put 'X' in the box if you want us to send you a cheque, or you don't have a bank or building society account.
+Only put 'X' in the box if you want us to send you a cheque, or you do not have a bank or building society account.

 Only fill in boxes 10 to 14 if you've included your nominee's account details in boxes 4 to 9.